Mirakl Marketplace

 Affinity map / User personas

-→ To organize research findings, I used an affinity mapping technique.
-I put down each insight on one sticky note, found patterns, and grouped them together.
+→ To organize my research findings, I used affinity mapping.
+Each insight went on a sticky note.
+Then I searched for patterns and grouped them together.

 3/ Ideate